Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Website | Parking: free in the resort parking lot

-This beautiful beach is attached to one of the busiest beach resorts on the island.
+The beautiful Sapphire Beach is attached to one of the busiest beach resorts on the island.
 And sure, that draws in a lot of people but you also have a lot of amenities and fun things to do.

 You’ll find water sports rentals like snorkeling equipment and paddleboards, a beach bar with live music, and a delicious on-site restaurant.
-There’s also an attached marina home to some of the best boat tours in St. Thomas.
-Oh, and not to mention, unbelievable views of the neighboring islets.
+There’s also an attached marina where you can join a boat tour.
+Oh, and not to mention, you’ll find unbelievable views of the neighboring islets.

 Hull Bay Beach

-Bob with the boats at this Northside bay
+Bob with the boats at this locally loved Northside bay.

 View of fishing boats in Hull Bay and the author standing on the shoreline